Nimay72/pwn.college/Digesting Documentation/Reading Manuals.md

 Correct usage!
 Your flag: pwn.college{Ql7d6v481g_7_ZBqdlCmXN7CM4I.dRTM4QDL1EjN0czW}
 ```

-PROCESS: man challenge to open challenge manual, quit the manual and cd to the / directory and then challenge/challenge --ldvgqd 764 as the manual says.
+PROCESS: man challenge to open challenge manual,cd to the / directory and then challenge/challenge --ldvgqd 764 as the manual says.